yifeng17/Azure-AppServices-Diagnostics-Portal/README.md

 6. Run the SSL server
    - Run `npm run ssl-local`
    - Navigate to `https://localhost:3000` to confirm the server is up

+### Testing Local Changes in the Azure Portal
-   - Access the resource denoted by the Resource ID you copied using the [Local Portal Test URL](https://ms.portal.azure.com/?websitesextension_ext=asd.env%3Dlocal)
+  - Navigate to the Auzure portal with website extension specified as local: [Local Portal Test URL](https://ms.portal.azure.com/?websitesextension_ext=asd.env%3Dlocal)
-   - This will load the iframe from `https://localhost:3000`.
-Must be running in *ssl* mode.
+   - This will load the "Diagnose and solve problems" iframe from `https://localhost:3000`.
+(Must be running in *ssl* mode).
    - Any changes made to the locally hosted project will be automatically refreshed in the Portal

 ### Testing Local Changes in the Portal